nvpraz0r/ProfitShareCalculator/README.md

 # ProfitShareCalculator

-The intent behind this project is to speed up a problem I found myself constantly facing at work.
+The intent behind this project is to speed up a problem I find myself constantly facing at work.
 Hopefully this program will make creating a profit share report quicker and easier.
 Only one way to find out I suppose.

-### Design
+### UI Design
 - Simple CLI

+### Function Goals
+- Prompt the user (me) for the litany of data used to generate a shared profit report
+- Generate an excel file with the provided data

 ### Tech Stack:
 - python